Fairy Duster: Explosion of Pink

 Sun Exposure

 Fairy duster thrives in full sun.
-While it can be grown in part shade, you can expect it will have fewer flowers.
+While it can be grown in part shade, it may flower less.

 close up of pink fairy duster flower